-Under current law, an offender or delinquent child who is convicted of or pleads guilty to a sexually oriented offense or a child-victim oriented offense must personally register with the sheriff, or the sheriff's designee, of the county in which the offender was convicted of or pleaded guilty to the sexually oriented offense or child-victim oriented offense or the county in which the delinquent child was classified a juvenile offender registrant.
-An offender or delinquent child who is required to register under the SORN Law must obtain from the sheriff or the sheriff's designee a registration form.
-The offender or delinquent child must complete and sign the form and return it to the sheriff, or the sheriff's designee with the following:
+Under continuing law, an offender or delinquent child who is convicted of or pleads guilty to a sexually oriented offense or a child-victim oriented offense must personally register with the sheriff, or the sheriff's designee, of the county in which the offender was convicted of or pleaded guilty to the sexually oriented offense or child-victim oriented offense or the county in which the delinquent child was classified a juvenile offender registrant.1 An offender or delinquent child who is required to register under Ohio's Sex Offender Registration and Notification Law2 (SORN Law) must obtain from the sheriff or the sheriff's designee a registration form.
+The offender or delinquent child must complete and sign the form and return it to the sheriff, or the sheriff's designee with the following: (1) the offender's or delinquent child's photograph, (2) the offender's or delinquent child's travel and immigration documents, and (3) any other required materials.
+The sheriff, or the sheriff's designee must sign the form and indicate on the form the date on which the form was returned.
+Registration is complete when the offender or delinquent child returns the completed form and other materials to the sheriff or the sheriff's designee.3